 International Space Station

-VORAGO HARDSIL® technology is at the heart of two further upcoming missions, STPSat-5 and STPSat-6, both part of the Department of Defense’s Space Test Program (STP).
+VORAGO’s HARDSIL® technology is at the heart of two further missions, STPSat-5 launched in December 2018 and STPSat-6.
+Both of these satellites are part of the Department of Defense’s Space Test Program (STP).

 STPSat-6 is planned for late 2019 and will be in a Geosynchronous orbit.
 Several scientific payloads will be included on the satellite that is based upon Orbital ATK’s A500 bus, intended for a design life of 2 – 7 years.